 Faculty advisor

-Would you like more detailed information about the content of individual subjects within the Applied Chemistry degree programme?
+If you would like more detailed information about the content of individual subjects within the degree programme?
 Then the Faculty Advisor is your next port of call.